xpeerchain/QA/en/university/02-what-is-blockchain.md

 A distributed consensus protocol is a coded set of rules that a blockchain runs on.
 This protocol and its underlying rules are entirely responsible for how a blockchain functions as well as its process for validating transactions and blocks.
 The protocol is also what gives the blockchain its many beneficial qualities, which are summarized below.

-**Automated:** Since a blockchain protocol runs on code, security providers do not have to manually validate transactions and blocks, which means the consensus and verification process of the public ledger completely automated.
+**Automated:** Since a blockchain protocol runs on code, security providers do not have to manually validate transactions and blocks, which means the consensus and verification process of the public ledger is completely automated.
 From the standpoint of the end user, a submitted transaction is automatically processed by the network.
 From the standpoint of the validator, transactions submitted by users of the network are automatically verified and accepted or rejected by the node software they are running.

 **Trustless:** For the first time in history, the blockchain can provide a network that is transparent, verifiable and one that can be trusted by all parties as it is impartial by its very nature.
 This unbiased or neutral quality of the blockchain is made possible by the public nature of the ledger and the ability of a large and globally decentralized group of security validators to verify its accuracy.
 This prevents the falsification of transactions and leads to a state of trustlessness in which all participants of the network can be assured that their data is guaranteed to be accurate.
 This state of trustlessness is the core value proposition of the blockchain.
 In this state the users of the network no longer need to trust anyone because security is automatically handled for them by the blockchain's consensus protocol.
 Users only have need to trust that this protocol continues functioning as it was designed to.